- Home

 11. Leather boots

-Leather products are known for their durability and longevity, which is why lots of leather boots end up being donated to charity shops.
-They often have many more years of stylish service to give, even after their previous owners have decided they no longer need them – so it’s worth keeping an eye out for them.
+Leather products are known for their durability and longevity, which is why many leather boots end up being donated to charity shops.
+They often have many more years of stylish service to give, even after their previous owners decide they no longer need them, so it’s worth keeping an eye out for them.

-Some people might balk at the idea of buying secondhand shoes and think it’s a little bit unhygienic.
-And, of course, as with all secondhand items, there are some products worth avoiding.
+Some people might baulk at buying secondhand shoes and think it’s a little bit unhygienic.
+And, of course, as with all secondhand items, some products are worth avoiding.

-Although, if you’re worried, you can always get new purchases professionally cleaned and deodorised – they’ll still be a whole lot cheaper than buying leather boots new.
+Although if you’re worried, you can always get new purchases professionally cleaned and deodorised – they’ll still be cheaper than buying leather boots new.
 Plus, they’ll be less painful because you won’t need to break them in.

-While saving money is a big benefit of buying leather boots at charity shops, those looking to make more ethical shopping choices might also want to buy their other leather products secondhand.
-This is because every new leather piece we buy involves the death of an animal but also uses lots of water and energy.
+While saving money is a big benefit of buying leather boots at charity shops, those looking to make more ethical shopping choices might also wish to buy their other leather products secondhand.
+This is because every new leather piece we buy involves the death of an animal, but also uses lots of water and energy.

-Top tip: Charity shop stock is constantly rotating as old items are sold and new ones are donated.
-So, if you’re keen to find the best deals, try checking in with your local shops on a regular basis.
+Top tip: Charity shop stock is constantly rotating as old items are sold, and new ones are donated.
+So, if you’re keen to find the best deals, try checking in with your local shops regularly.

 Final thoughts…

 From vintage typewriters to leather boots, there are plenty of treasures to hunt for in your local charity shop.
-And while we mention some of the best things to look out for here, it’s certainly not an exhaustive list, as part of the fun is that you never know what you’re going to find.
+And while we mention some of the best things to look out for here, it’s certainly not an exhaustive list, as part of the fun is that you never know what you’ll find.

-For more thrifty money-saving tips, head over to the everyday finance section of our website.
+For more thrifty money-saving tips, head over to our everyday finance section.

 Are you a fan of charity shops?
 If so, what are some of your favourite finds?
 We’d love to hear from you in the comments below.